 A vertical access to the subway is critical for the millions of Americans and tourists with reduced mobility who would like to move around in a city.
 The lack of such measures compel them to use another means of transport or even stay at home.

 Buying a ticket

-It’s impossible to pass the gate without purchasing a ticket.
+It’s impossible to pass the turnstiles without purchasing a ticket.

-You can find several options: at the station booth with the help of a staff member, at the vending machine or online.
+You can find several options: at the station booth with the help of a staff member, at the ticket machine or online.
 But these options need to be accessible.

 |Difficulties encountered||Good practices|